 If you have uninsured family members (dependents) – elderly parents, non-working spouse, children, and/or employ domestic help who earn less than Dh4,000 per month, and you cannot afford to insure them privately, EBP is the best option.

 However, basic means basic, so be sure you understand what is covered by the EBP.
 Although it covers most common illnesses, regular health check-ups and emergency treatments, for a better or more specialised cover you need to have a private insurance.

 Moreover, if you insure elderly people over 65 years old and females from 18 to 45, be prepared to pay much higher premiums.

 If you employ domestic help who earn below Dh4,000 per month, you can also insure them using the EBP.
-If their monthly salary is over Dh4,000, you can opt for another health insurance provided it offers the same or better cover than the EBP.
+If their monthly salary is over Dh4,000, you can opt for other health insurance provided it offers the same or better coverage than the EBP.